ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 - : int = 49
 ```

 In this example, `c` is defined twice.
 The key thing to understand is that the name `c` is *not updated*.
-It looks as if the value of the first `c` has changed, but it hasn't.
-When the second `c` is defined, the first one becomes unreachable, but it still remains in the environment.
-This means anything written after the second definition uses its value, but functions written *before* the second definition still use the first, even if its called after.
+It looks as if the first `c` value has changed, but it hasn't.
+When the second `c` is defined, the first one becomes unreachable, but it remains in the global environment.
+This means anything written after the second definition uses its value, but functions written *before* the second definition still use the first, even if its called later.

 Here is how this can be useful:
 ```ocaml